SonarSource/sonarqube/server/sonar-docs/src/pages/instance-administration/project-move.md

 ## When to use Project Move
 Project Move can help you with the following situations:

-* You want to create a central SonarQube instance at enterprise level and you want to keep the history created on instances used previously at the team level.
+* You want to create a central SonarQube instance at the enterprise level and you want to keep the history created on instances used previously at the team level.
 * You want to consolidate your editions and move projects from a Community Edition instance to an [Enterprise Edition](https://redirect.sonarsource.com/editions/enterprise.html) instance or [above](https://redirect.sonarsource.com/editions/editions.html).
 * Your company is acquiring another company that already has a central SonarQube instance.
 * You are at a large company with several SonarQube instances and an application is transferred from one team to another.